Georgina Moon

-Georgina Moon is a British actress.
+Georgina Moon (born c.
+1950) is a British actress of stage, film and television.

-Her television roles include Lt.
-Sylvia Howell in UFO, Erotica in Up Pompeii!, Rose Bivaque in Clochemerle, Miss Finch in You're Only Young Twice and Christine Cropper in How's Your Father.
+Her television roles include Lieutenant Sylvia Howell in UFO, Erotica in Up Pompeii!, Rose Bivaque in Clochemerle, Miss Finch in You're Only Young Twice and Christine Cropper in How's Your Father?
+(1974–1975).

 She has featured in several films, including Carry On Camping, Bless This House and Carry On Behind.

-Her father was the actor George Moon.
+She is the daughter of actor George Moon.